Two months ago, we shared a sneak peek of the next phase of MonsterInsights development, focused on actionable reporting.

 Keep in mind that in order to see the new Overview Report, you’ll need to re-authenticate your Google Analytics account.

-But don’t worry, it’ll just take a second.
+Don’t worry, it’ll just take a second.

 We have made it even easier for you to authenticate your Google Analytics account without copying and pasting any code – here’s how to connect MonsterInsights to your Google Analytics account.